syncfusion-content/extension-docs/Extension/PDF-Viewer-SDK-Extension/Visual-Studio/overview.md

 [Code Generator](code-generator): Adds Syncfusion® PDF Viewer SDK component code in razor file of Blazor Application at required place.

 [Item Template](item-template): Adds predefined Syncfusion® PDF Viewer SDK controls and the required assemblies in WinForms and WPF Application.

+[Creator Sample](sample-creator): Creates Syncfusion® ASP.NET Core or MVC application with the sample code of required Syncfusion® PDF Viewer controls and features.

+[Reference Manager](add-references): To add the required Syncfusion® assembly to WPF and Windows forms project reference.

+[Toolbox Control](toolbox-control): To configure the Syncfusion® controls into the .NET MAUI application.